 Prior to SSLL, Mr. Lometti was associated with Shea & Gould, a large New York City-based commercial litigation firm, where he practiced in the Litigation Department.
 While there, he represented an array of clients, including Fortune 500 companies, in a wide variety of commercial litigation disputes, including SEC investigations and enforcement proceedings, securities class actions and ERISA matters.

 In addition to serving as a commercial mediator for the New York State Unified Court system for many years, Mr. Lometti has served as an arbitrator for the New York Stock Exchange and the National Association of Securities Dealers since approximately 1991.
-In 2011, Mr. Lometti was elected to Super Lawyers.
+In 2011 and thereafter, Mr. Lometti has been elected to Super Lawyers.
 Super Lawyers is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high-degree of peer recognition and professional achievement.
 The selection process is multi-phased and includes independent research, peer nominations and peer evaluations.

 Mr. Lometti received a Bachelor of Arts from Fordham College in 1983, and his J.D. from Fordham Law School in 1986.
 He is a member of the New York State Bar Association, the New York County Lawyers Association and the Association of the Bar of the City of New York.

 Mr. Lometti is admitted to practice in the State of New York, and is resident in the firm’s New York office.